egoist/docute/website/docs/README.md

 <iframe src="https://codesandbox.io/embed/174359y77?module=%2Fmain.js" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

+## Comparisons

+### VuePress / GitBook / Hexo

+They all generate static HTML at build time, which is good for SEO.

+If you care about SEO, you may like using [tokio](https://github.com/egoist/tokio) to prerender your website.

+### Docsify

+[Docsify](https://docsify.js.org/#/) and Docute are pretty much the same, but with different UI and different usages.

+Docute (60kB) is 3 times bigger than Docisfy (20kB), because we use Vue, Vue Router and Vuex while Docsify uses vanilla JavaScript under the hood.

 ## Browser Compatibility

 Docute supports all ever-green browsers, i.e. No IE support!